rafaelchaska/DVD-Rental-Project/README.md

 ## Objective & Goals

-In this project, I’ll aim to answer the following questions:
+In this project, I’ll try to deduce the following questions:
 1. What are the top and least rented (in-demand) genres and what are their total sales?
 2. Can we know how many distinct users have rented each genre?
 3. What is the average rental rate for each genre? (from the highest to the lowest)